kflim/wacky_db/README.md

 This is a wacky terminal application emulating a database CLI.
 Notably, this application uses SQLite as the database (for now).
 Simply run it as you would a normal rust program using the command `cargo run`.

 - [x] Add CREATE and INSERT commands
-- [ ] Add UPDATE and DELETE commands
+- [x] Add SELECT, UPDATE and DROP commands
 - [ ] Add fun interactive terminal games
 - [ ] Add Database on fire
 - [ ] Add random data dropping